 An officer also may want to administer roadside field sobriety tests such as the walk-and-turn test or one-leg stand test, in which the officer will try to test your motor skills and coordination to determine if you’re impaired.

 If you submit to an OWI test and are over the legal limit, it isn’t a foregone conclusion that you’ll be found guilty.
 There are several ways that a qualified Indiana OWI lawyer may be able to challenge the results and help you keep your driver’s license.

 Defending Against DUI Charges

-Often, people feel like their case is beyond help if they are arrested in Indianapolis for a DUI.
+Often, people feel like their drunk driving case is beyond help if they are arrested in Indianapolis for a DUI.
 They may believe there’s no coming back from a failed DUI test, or they must accept a suspended license.
 But, there is a lot a lawyer can do to improve your circumstances.

 Challenge Blood or Urine Samples

-There are strict guidelines about administering and using urine or blood test samples.
+There are strict guidelines about administering and using urine or blood test samples in Indiana.
 If the prosecution intends to use the results as evidence, they bear the burden of showing that the test was administered in accordance with the Indiana Department of Toxicology guidelines.

 It is common for police and staff to make a mistake or to fail to follow procedures.
 In addition, your blood alcohol level may increase over several hours after your last drink; thus, if you tested slightly above the legal limit while at the police station, you were most likely under the limit at the time of your arrest.